Key Factors Affecting Press Brake Accuracy and How to Achieve Optimal Results

 Inconsistent clamping torque (e.g., ±10 Nm variation) can cause material slippage, leading to 1-2 mm positional errors.
 Automated quick-clamping systems ensure uniform pressure, reducing slippage by 90%.

-: Choose a machine with high precision (e.g., servo-electric press brakes for sheets <2 mm) and tonnage matched to material thickness.: Use hydraulic or pneumatic clamping systemsWITH torque sensors to maintain consistent pressure across the mold during press brake operations.
+: Use hydraulic or pneumatic clamping systemsWITH torque sensors to maintain consistent pressure across the mold during press brake operations.

 • Pre-Compensation: Adjusts initial settings based on material data (e.g., 3° springback for carbon steel).